"A society grows great when old men plant trees whose shade they know they shall never sit in."

 Give regular attention: The King tends his realm consistently, not when crisis demands it.
 He prevents problems through steady care.

 Set priorities: The King knows what needs attention when.
-He doesn't try to do everything at once but addresses what's most important.
+He doesn't try to do everything at once but addresses what matters most.

 Delegate: The King enlists others to help tend the realm.
 He doesn't try to do everything himself.